Skip to main content

 RAC Meeting Recording

-The Department adopted a permanent rule that will restrict public access to Crump Lake, in Lake County, during times when the dry lakebed is exposed to protect cultural and natural resources.
+Under Oregon Administrative Rules 141-088, the Department will restrict public access to Crump Lake, in Lake County, during times when the dry lakebed is exposed to protect cultural and natural resources.

 Current Status